jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 Before starting this lab, be sure to set your Azure environment :

 - An Azure Subscription with the **Owner** role to create and manage the labs' resources and deploy the infrastructure as code
-- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.KeyVault`, `Microsoft.Web`, `Microsoft.App`.
+- Register the Azure providers on your Azure Subscription if not done yet: `Microsoft.ContainerService`, `Microsoft.Network`,
+`Microsoft.Storage`,
+`Microsoft.Compute`,
+`Microsoft.AppPlatform`,
+`Microsoft.App`,
+`Microsoft.KeyVault`,
 - Install the `Azure CLI` on your local machine or use the Azure Cloud Shell
 - Install `Terraform` on your local machine
 - A `GitHub account` to create a GitHub App and use the GitHub integration in Backstage

 To be able to do the lab content you will also need:

-- Basic understanding of Azure resources.
+- Basic understanding of Azure resources which includes Azure Kubernetes Service (AKS), Azure Container Registry (ACR), Azure Key Vault.
+- Basic understanding of Terraform and how to deploy resources using Terraform.
+- Basic understanding of GitHub and how to create a GitHub App.
+- Basic understanding of Backstage and how to deploy and configure Backstage.
+- Basic understanding of Docker and how to create a Docker image.
+- Basic understanding of Kubernetes and how to deploy applications to Kubernetes with ArgoCD and Crossplane.
 - A Github account (Free, Team or Enterprise)
-- Create a [fork](https://github.com/join) of the repository from the **main** branch to help you keep track of your potential changes
+- Create a [fork](https://github.com/azurenoops/pe-backstage-azure-workshop) of the repository from the **main** branch to help you keep track of your potential changes.

 3 development options are available:
   - 🥇 **Preferred method** : Pre-configured GitHub Codespace